New ORTLIEB Atrack BP

 ...which is far from the norm for backpacks in daypack size.

-How well does the Atrack BP work in the field?
+How does the Atrack BP perform in practice?

 A cyclist in an orange shirt rides at high speed through dense undergrowth on a narrow forest trail, surrounded by green plants.